Liya-F/credit-risk-probability-model-w5/README.md

+This project aims to build a Credit Scoring Model to enable a Buy-Now-Pay-Later (BNPL) service for customers of a partnering eCommerce company by assessing creditworthiness and predicting default risk, thereby supporting smarter loan approvals in line with Basel II Capital Accord guidelines.
+It involves assigning quantitative risk scores based on customers’ historical transaction and behavioral data.
+Leveraging eCommerce transactional data, the project focuses on feature engineering, predictive model development, and deployment of a scalable credit risk assessment service.

-# Credit Scoring - Business Understanding
+## Credit Scoring - Business Understanding

-## 1. Basel II’s Requirement for Interpretability and Documentation
+### 1. Basel II’s Requirement for Interpretability and Documentation

 Basel II introduces a framework where banks using internal models must ensure transparency, documentation, and proper governance.
 Under the Internal Ratings-Based (IRB) approach, banks estimate risk components like Probability of Default (PD), Exposure at Default (EAD), and Loss Given Default (LGD).
 These components must be derived using models that are interpretable and verifiable.